 - Split the mixture between the two tins and spread out to even layers.

 - Bake for 20 minutes then check if it is done by inserting a skewer into the centre. if it comes out clean, it is cooked.
-Give the cakes another couple of minutes then check until it is done.
+If needed, give the cakes another couple of minutes then check until it is done.

 - Leave the sponges to cool on a rack.
 Leave them in the tin at first unless you used liners in which case it should be easy to lift them out still in the paper and onto the rack.